markand/molko/doc/docs/dev/api/core/alloc.md

 ### alloc\_new

 Allocate new uninitialized data of the given `size`.
-Returns the result of the current allocator [alloc](#alloc) function set.

 ```c
 void *